Giannina “Gina” Lynn

 Before joining Dunnells & Duvall, I was an Assistant Public Defender in Montgomery County.
 As the Public Defender’s office I tried numerous misdemeanor cases.
 Approximately one-third of these were alcohol-related traffic offenses.

 I graduated magna cum laude from Georgetown University Law Center.
-After law school, I clerked for one year for the Honorable John H. Pratt of the United States District Court for the District of Columbia.
+After law school, I clerked for the Honorable John H. Pratt of the United States District Court for the District of Columbia.

 My publications include the Mail and Wire Fraud Section of the Fifth Survey of White Collar Crime, 25 Am.
 Crim.
 L. Rev., 931-54 (1989), Maryland Courts Limit Lender Liability, Corridor Real Estate Journal, August 28, 1992 and Legal Tips for Gay Partners, The Hill Rag, May 15, 1995.

 My civic activities include pro bono activities through the DC Bar.
 I helped start a wills clinic at the Bread for the City for low income residents and regularly volunteer for the DC Bar’s Advice and Referral clinic.